staralloff/LearnConcurrentPrograming/src/cn/org/orion/concurrent/program/Chapter06/FunctionAsFirst.md

 # Function as first
 ***
-## If you use JQuery,You would use next code usually
+## If you use JQuery,You would use following code usually
 ```
 $("button").click(function() {
  $("li").each(function() {